frederic-perez/AmE-dictionary/dictionary.md

 __keystrokes__
 __khakis__ _n_
 __kibbutz__
+__kick butt__ To be very exciting or effective. _Syn_ kick ass _The new system really kicked butt, catching several cheaters the first day it was used._
 __kick-the-can__ __1__ Kick the Can (also known as 40 40, Pom Pom, Tip the can, and Can up Can Down) is a children's game related to tag, hide and seek, and capture the flag which can be played outdoors, with as few as three to as many as several dozen players.
 The game is one of skill, strategy, and stealth, as well as physical fitness. __2__ :two::shit: _Kicking the can down the road._
 __kickback schemes__
 __kickbacks__ _n_